 parenting workshops.

-NA The organization does not serve individuals who have primary responsibility for children.
+NA The organization does not serve people who have primary responsibility for children.

 Examples: Regarding element (a), the organization may offer child care while treatment or support groups meet or provide referrals to community child care resources.

+MHSU 11.04

+The organization offers individuals and families, either directly or by referral, health education on topics relevant to their preferences and needs that will empower them to manage their chronic conditions, make informed decisions regarding their health, and promote wellness.

+Examples: Education topics can include, but are not limited to, smoking cessation, nutrition, physical fitness, obesity education, the connection between mental and physical health, chronic disease management, medication use, and resilience and recovery.

 MHSU 12: Case Closing and Aftercare

-The organization works with persons served and family members, when appropriate, to plan for case closing and, when possible, to develop aftercare plans.
+The organization collaborates with individuals and families to plan for case closing and, when possible, to develop aftercare plans.